-The distribution of age range for workers in the sector is generally skewed towards younger age groups.
-In 2021, the age group from 20-29 years contributed to 36% of the total workforce.
-This is consistent with the growth in the workforce from 2016 to 2021 and that workers with less than 4 years experience in the sector contributed to about 43% of the total workforce.
-Family day care was the only service type where the number of workers increased as age increased and the largest age groups of workers were those over 40 years.
+The distribution of age range for workers in the sector is skewed towards the younger ages.
+Ages from 20-29 contribute 36% of the total workforce.
+The narrative of the distribution of workers being centred around the 20-29 age cohort is consistent with the recent growth of almost 25% in the workforce in 5 years from 2016 to 2021 and the workers in the sector with less than 4 years experience contributing to 42.5% of the total workforce.
+Family day care was the only service type which had a positive correlation between age and quantity, where the largest group of workers was 55 and over.

-Table 3.6 Distribution of worker age groups across service types in NSW 2021
+Table 3.4 Distribution of worker age groups across service types in NSW 2021